PecanProject/betydbdoc-dataentry/bulk_upload.md

     `yields` table will use the empty string as the value for the `notes` column.

+[^ignoring_columns]: If such information is already included in the data set and you want to keep such columns for purely informational purposes, the string `-ignore` may be appended to each of these headings.
+(In fact, renaming the columns to any non-recognized heading name will do.)

+    One might want to do this, for example, to keep a visual record of the author, year, and title even when it is the citation DOI that is being used to determine how the data will associated with a citation in the database.

+[^ignoring_doi_column]: Again, if some DOI information is already included and you wish to retain it for purely informational purposes, you could append `-ignore` to the `citation_doi` heading.

+[^deprecated_date_heading]: This column can also be called `date`, but using this as the column heading is deprecated: `local-datetime` more clearly emphasizes that the dates or dates-and-time specified in this column are interpreted as being the date/time in the time zone of the site where the trait measurement was made.

+[^level-of-confidence]: The `dateloc` (Date Level of Confidence) value is always set automatically to 5 ("day").
+The `timeloc` (Time Level of Confidence) value is automatically set to 1 ("second") if the time of day is given and 9 ("no data") otherwise.

+[^se_note]: Values _should_ be non-negative, but this isn't currently enforced.

+    It is conceivable that one might have a data set in which some rows have SE values and some do not.
+The Bulk Upload Wizard doesn't currently handle such a case, and such a data set would have to be separated into two files: one with columns for `n` and `SE`, and one without.

+[^blank_entries]: Unlike yield data files, entries in trait or covariate variable columns of a trait data file are allowed to be blank.
+In this case, no trait is inserted into the database for that variable of that row of the data file.

+[^required_covariate_loophole]: There is a small loophole in the way required covariates are enforced.
+While it is true that if a column for a trait having a required covariate is included, there must also be a column for that covariate, it is not flagged as an error if certain rows leave that covariate column blank.

+[^future_se_enhancements]: Eventually, we may enable associating differing values of `n` and `SE` to different trait variables and covariates.
+In this case, we might add columns `[trait variable 1] n` and `[trait variable 1] SE`, etc. or `[covariate 1] n` and `[covariate 1] SE`, prefixing the usual column heading with a variable name to indicate which variable the sample size and standard error value is to be associated with.

 <script>

 // This code is an adapted version of code found in the section "Complex